flexdinesh/design-system-boilerplate/README.md

 #### Getting current theme name

 Getting current theme is as simple as querying the DOM attribute.
 You don't need Context or fancy hooks to provide you the value.
-Although you do have a hook if you need — `useTheme`.
+Although you can use a context based hook if you need — `useTheme`.

 ```
 const themeName = document.body.getAttribute(`data-theme`)